Royal Logwood Extract

 Scale.
 Use a scale to weigh out fiber, mordant, and extract powder.

 Weigh out the fibers you plan to dye (while they are dry).
-Multiply that weight by 0.12 to get the amount of alum you will need, or by 0.02 to get the correct amount of copper or iron*.
-Wear gloves, eye protection, and a mask while handling metal powders.
+Multiply that weight by 0.05 to get the amount of alum you will need, and by 0.055 to get the correct amount of cream of tartar.
+For example, for a 100-gram skein of wool yarn, you will 5 grams of alum and 5.5 grams of cream of tartar.

-Gently place your wetted fibers into the mordanting solution.
+Gently place your wetted, scoured fibers into the mordant bath.

 Dispose of mordant solution according to local guidelines.